manjitkumar/drf-url-filters/README.md

 1. Download `drf-url-filters` app package from this git repo or can be isnatlled using python-pip like `pip install drf-url-filters`.

-2. Add `filters` in INSTALLED_APPS in settings.py file of django project.
+2. Add `filters` in INSTALLED_APPS of settings.py file of django project.

 **How it works?**